U.S. Route 45 in Alabama: 1930s

 By 1930, the highway was indicated to have a "hard surface" in Mobile and Citronelle; a gravel/chert or a sand-clay/topsoil surface from Mobile to Citronelle; and "graded" from Citronelle to the Mississippi state line.
 Later that year, the entire Mobile County segment was indicated to have a "hard surface".
 The entire Washington County segment was indicated to have been graded.
 By the end of 1934, US 43, along with SR 5 were designated in Mobile, but the state maps are unclear as to whether they traveled concurrently with US 45/SR 57.
 By 1935, the entire Mobile County segment was indicated to have a "pavement" surface.
 The entire Washington County segment was indicated to have a "gravel or chert" surface.
 By 1939, the highway was indicated to be under construction from the Mobile–Washington county line to about Fruitdale.

 1940s to 1980s

 By 1941, the highway was indicated to be under construction from just southeast of Fruitdale to just northwest of Yellow Pine.
 By 1942, US 45 was indicated to be paved for its entire length in the state.
 By 1952, SR 57 was decommissioned south of the Deer Park area.
 It was replaced by SR 17, as it exists today.
 By 1957, SR 5, which was concurrent with US 43 in Mobile was truncated farther north.
 It was replaced by SR 13.
 However, it was still not clear whether US 43 and SR 13 were concurrent with US 45 in the city.
 By 1983, US 43 and SR 13 were moved off of US 45 and SR 17 in Mobile.

+Future

+State legislatures in both Mississippi and Alabama have called for US 45 to be expanded to four-lanes along its entire length in Alabama.
+Although mentioned by ALDOT, this project has been shelved for now.